dev-kpyc/findwords/README.md

-crosswords
+findwords
 ==========

-A crossword puzzle generator
+A word puzzle generator